open-telemetry/community/docs/how-to-handle-public-calendar.md

     - The meeting notes should be owned by the shared Governance Committee Google account.
       Having a document created can be requested from the GC via opening an issue in this repository.
 - Invited attendees (see below)
+- Guest permissions:
+  - Modify event: no
+  - Invite others: no
+  - See guest list: yes

 ### Adding a Zoom link to a meeting
 Open an issue in the community repository, requesting a new Zoom link.